squabbi/maowdroid/_posts/pixel-4/2019-11-20-root-pixel-4-android-10.md

 [Google Factory Images][3] | These are the original firmware/software that Google provides for their devices.
 In here, we have the **stock** images that we'll use (the `boot.img`).
 [Magisk][4] | The XDA thread for Magisk and all of its related files, this will include a link for Magisk Manager too.

-Once you have those, let's continue.
+Once you have downloaded those files, let's continue.

 [1]: https://developer.android.com/studio/run/win-usb "Google USB Drivers for Windows"
 [2]: https://developer.android.com/studio/releases/platform-tools "Android SDK Platform Tools (adb & fastboot)"